nathanwhenry1/attention_only_transformer_identifiability/README.md

-- **For the model and the final theorem:** open [`AnyLayerIdentifiabilityProof/Identifiability.lean`](AnyLayerIdentifiabilityProof/Identifiability.lean) — it holds the trusted model definitions (`causalSoftmax`, `attnLayer`, `transformer`) and the public theorem, then defers to [`AnyLayerIdentifiabilityProof/IdentifiabilityProof.lean`](AnyLayerIdentifiabilityProof/IdentifiabilityProof.lean).
+- **For the model and the final theorem:** open [`AnyLayerIdentifiabilityProof/Identifiability.lean`](AnyLayerIdentifiabilityProof/Identifiability.lean) — it holds the model definitions (`causalSoftmax`, `attnLayer`, `transformer`) and the public theorem, then defers to [`AnyLayerIdentifiabilityProof/IdentifiabilityProof.lean`](AnyLayerIdentifiabilityProof/IdentifiabilityProof.lean).
 - **For the result statement:** read [`problem_statement.md`](problem_statement.md).
-- **For verification details:** see [Trust boundary](#trust-boundary) below and inspect the GitHub Actions run.
+- **For verification details:** inspect the GitHub Actions run.

 ## Proof at a glance

-The proof is by induction on depth.
+The proof is by induction on depth, inspired by Fefferman's related proof of identifiability of `tanh` networks in "Reconstructing a neural net from its output" (1994).
+We

-- **Step 1 — identify the innermost attention matrix.** Complex-analytic continuation in an inverse-temperature variable identifies the attention matrix through an `L`-tier hierarchy of accumulating singularities, in the spirit of Fefferman's reconstruction of `tanh` networks.
-- **Step 2 — saturated limits, trichotomy, and matching.** Everything thereafter is
-  real-variable: exact saturated limits of the attention gates along dialed input paths, and a structural trichotomy that eliminates all exotic saturation profiles by linear algebra.
-- **Step 3 — realization, the sweep, and the K = I identity.** A cancellation identity created by the skip connections removes any dependence on the unknown parameter's saturation pattern, and a realization/sweep argument closes the induction.

-All genericity conditions are explicit polynomial nonvanishing conditions with verified witnesses.

 ## Repository contents